orbbec/OrbbecSDK_v2/README.md

 ### 2.4 API Reference

 [Orbbec SDK v2 API User Guide](https://orbbec.github.io/docs/OrbbecSDKv2_API_User_Guide/), this document provides an overview of key features in the Orbbec SDK v2 and demonstrates how to use its most commonly used APIs.
-For more detailed APIs, please refer to [Orbbec_SDK_API_Reference.html](https://orbbec.github.io/docs/OrbbecSDKv2/index.html)
+For more detailed APIs, please refer to [Orbbec SDK v2 API Reference](https://orbbec.github.io/docs/OrbbecSDKv2/index.html)

 ### 2.5 Camera Parameters and Value Ranges